zer2/Fantasy-Basketball--in-progress-/readme.md

 # Why I think Z-scores can be improved

 Quantifying player value across multiple categories is tricky, since it is not immediately obvious how much e.g. a block is worth relative to a steal.
-There is a standard way to do this, called 'Z-scoring'.
+There is a standard way to do this, called 'Z-scoring', and it is used to make numerical rankings of players.
 Many drafters who are inexperienced or don’t have the time to do their own research rely exclusively on Z-score rankings, and many others use them as a starting point for more complex strategies.

 However, just because something is standard does not mean that it is correct.
 I believe that while Z-scores are a sensible heuristic, they are suboptimal and inferior to an alternative scoring system that I call the G-score, at least in the head-to-head context.
 I wrote a paper to that effect last month which is available [here](https://arxiv.org/abs/2307.02188).